Financial-Times/origami/README.md

 // always 254px wide
 $o-header-primary-left-width: 254px;

-// 254px wide by default, and 303px wide at the medium layout and up
+// 254px wide on the default layout, and 303px wide at the medium layout and up
 $o-header-primary-left-width: (default: 254px, M:  303px);
 ```

-## JavaScript instantiation
+## Javascript instantiation

 An __o-header__ object must be constructed for every `<header>` you have on your page that uses this module.